Chesnut-winged-chachalaca-2048-ebird

 Vocalization

 Advertising Calls: These calls are used to establish territory and attract potential mates.
-They are often loud and distinctive, serving to alert nearby individuals of the presence of the bird.
+They are loud and distinctive, serving to alert nearby individuals of the presence of the bird.

 Contact Calls: These calls are used to maintain communication within the group or family unit.
 They help the birds stay in contact with one another, especially when foraging or moving through the dense vegetation of their habitat.

 Alarm Calls: When the Chestnut-winged Chachalaca detects a potential threat, it will emit alarm calls to warn other group members.
-These calls are typically sharper and more intense than their regular vocalizations.
+These calls are sharper and more intense than their regular vocalizations.

 Agonistic Calls: During territorial disputes or confrontations with other birds, the Chestnut-winged Chachalaca may produce specific calls that convey aggression or submission.
 These calls play a role in establishing social hierarchy and resolving conflicts.